piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 So let's dive into the technicalities now.
 ### Dataset ---
 I used various Online datasets available for the model.
-The idea was to have a number of samples of every person/customer including genuine as well as forged signatures to make a `person dependent system`. luckily I found various online datasets of the same manner online.
+The idea was to have a number of samples of every person/customer including genuine as well as forged signatures to make a `person dependent system`.
+Luckily I found various online datasets of the same manner online.
 I used Dutch as well as English signatures so as to increase the dataset

 ### Preprocessing --